syssam/wp-calypso/docs/accessibility.md

 — (paraphrased from the [WCAG 2.0 Overview](https://www.w3.org/WAI/WCAG20/glance/Overview))

 For a detailed list of requirements, you can go to [the WCAG 2.0 customized quickref](https://www.w3.org/WAI/WCAG20/quickref/?currentsidebar=%23col_customize&levels=aaa&technologies=smil%2Cpdf%2Cflash%2Csl).
 There are 3 levels of criteria for each guideline, A (lowest), AA, and AAA (highest).
 For Calypso, we aim for WCAG 2.0 Level AA (which also includes level A).
-This is generally an agreed-on standard for compliance with equal access laws.
+This is generally an agreed-upon standard for compliance with equal access laws.

 ## Automated Testing/Checking

-Our eslint rules (will) have some accessibility checking built in.
+Our ESLint rules include some basic accessibility checks using the [jsx-a11y plugin](https://github.com/evcohen/eslint-plugin-jsx-a11y).

 ## Resources